-- To stimulate saliva - Use sugar-free chewing gum and sugar free sweets. - Saliva stimulating tablets (SST) and Salivix pastilles are available directly from a pharmacist but can also be prescribed. - A tablet called Pilocarpine has been shown to be useful in stimulating saliva production but it is not suitable for everybody as it has some side effects and cannot be used if you have certain medical conditions. - To replace saliva - Salivary substitutes in the form of sprays, liquids and gels are available directly from a pharmacist but can also be prescribed. - Antifungal (anti-thrush) treatments in the form of liquids, gels or tablets may be prescribed if recurrent fungal infections are a problem.
+- To stimulate saliva: - Use sugar-free chewing gum and sugar free sweets. - Pastilles to help stimulate saliva flow are available directly from a pharmacist but can also be prescribed. - A tablet called Pilocarpine has been shown to be useful in stimulating saliva production, but it is not suitable for everybody as it has some side effects and cannot be used if you have certain medical conditions. - To replace saliva: - Salivary substitutes in the form of sprays, liquids and gels are available directly from a pharmacist but can also be prescribed. - Antifungal (anti-thrush) treatments in the form of liquids, gels or tablets may be prescribed if recurrent fungal infections are a problem.